 MS-FSRVP is Microsoft's File Server Remote VSS Protocol.
 It's used for creating shadow copies of file shares on a remote computer, and for facilitating backup applications in performing application-consistent backup and restore of data on SMB2 shares (docs.microsoft.com).
+That interface is available through the \pipe\FssagentRpc SMB named pipe.

 In late 2021, Lionel GILLES published slides showcasing PetitPotam and demonstrating the possibility of abusing the protocol to coerce authentications on the last two slides.